michelou/kafka-examples/RESOURCES.md

   - [Optimizing Kafka broker configuration][blog_mellor] by Paul Mellor, June 2021.
 - [Compression of messages in Kafka][blog_pardi] by Fabio Pardi, June 2021.
 - [Part 1: Apache Kafka for beginners - What is Apache Kafka?][blog_johansson] by Lovisa Johansson, March 2020.
-- [Getting Started with Elasticsearch](https://medium.com/expedia-group-tech/getting-started-with-elastic-search-6af62d7df8dd) by Arjun Rajpal, January 2020.
+- [7 mistakes when using Apache Kafka][blog_matloka] by Michal Matloka, January 2020.
 - [A Practical Introduction to Kafka Storage Internals][blog_perla] by Durga Swaroop Perla, August 2018.
 - [Large data packets and Kafka][blog_bockhorn] by Anchou Bockhorn.
 - [Apache Kafka - How to Load Test with JMeter][blog_aladev] by Roman Aladev, December 2017.